 Day 30, and our final day of our Bitesize Nutrition challenge is about timing.

-In the last 50 years we’ve started to eat more food later in the day and less food at breakfast, coupled with irregular meal times.
+In the last 50 years we’ve started to eat later in the day, less breakfast, and more snacking.

-You’ve probably heard of circadian rhythm – there’s one central clock which is the sleep-wake cycle and controlled by the pituitary gland.
-There are further clocks in organs and tissues throughout the body influencing metabolism, digestion, hormones.
+You’ve probably heard of circadian rhythm – it’s a central clock which dictates the sleep-wake cycle.
+There are further clocks in various organs and tissues throughout the body influencing metabolism, digestion, hormones.
 These clocks take signals from our environment e.g. daylight and meal times.
 Altering these can cause confusion.

 When body clocks are disrupted, the pancreas is one of the organs which starts to function incorrectly.
-Glucose remains in the blood and not in muscles meaning greater feelings of fatigue – the natural response is then to reach for the processed refined carbohydrates (cakes, biscuits, sweets etc) as an energy boost, but the more of these you eat the more insulin is released….so the vicious cycle continues….
+Glucose remains in the blood and not in muscles leading to feelings of fatigue – the natural response is to reach for the processed carbohydrates (cakes, biscuits, sweets etc) as an energy boost, but the more of these you eat the more insulin is released….so the vicious cycle continues….

-It’s thought that not eating too late in the evening means the body is more able to digest carbohydrates – during daylight (natural light) hours rather than eating with artificial light.
+It’s thought that eating earlier and not late allows the body to more easily digest food – during daylight (natural light) hours rather than eating with artificial light.
 Eating later in the evening could increase the risk of obesity and poor blood sugar control.

 A small (13 people), 10 week University of Surrey study shifted breakfast 90 mins later and dinner times 90 mins earlier and found reduction in participants body fat.
 Despite unlimited access to food during non-fasting hours, total calories were less.
 Further data suggests to reduce body fat focus should be towards intermittent fasting (fasting for 12-16 hours) as potentially beneficial.
 Read our article (day 17) for more on this.